 John Gosden’s pride made a winning start to life on track at Newbury in April with backers collecting the profits from a cracking 7/2.
 Traders dropped the ball that day, but they weren’t long in recognising her class and her odds were much shorter when doing the double at Newmarket a fortnight later.
 Lah Ti Dar, ridden by Frankie Dettori, scooped the fillies' Listed Pretty Polly Stakes over the snappier trip of 1m 2f but shaped like a step up in distance wouldn’t be a problem.

 The team now has a fantastic opportunity to land a hat-trick and really show off Lah Ti Dar’s talents to the wider racing public.
 There’s no more than 5/2 in the ante-post betting about the Ribblesdale crown being added to the mantlepiece.

 The third and final leg of the week’s hot-picks should run in the Hardwicke Stakes on Saturday afternoon, the last day of action.
 Another Group Two, one mile three furlongs lies ahead of a talented field and Crystal Ocean is expected to lead them across the line.

 Sir Michael Stoute rates as the race’s leading trainer with 10 visits to the winner’s enclosure already in the bag.
-Dartmouth was the most recent of them when banking the prize money two years ago and smart punters expect the well-travelled and highly decorated trainer to strengthen his grip this year.
+Dartmouth was the most recent of them when banking the prize money two years ago and smart punters expect the well-traveled and highly decorated trainer to strengthen his grip this year.